yj7082126/yj7082126.github.io/_posts/2025-01-10-BirthAndDeathOfRose.md

 ---
 layout: post
-title: '[Paper Review] Birth and Death of a Rose'
+title: 'Birth and Death of a Rose'
 date: 2025-01-10T09:10:00-04:00
 categories: blog
+tags:
-tags: 3D Object Generation
+- 3D Generation
+- 4D Generation
 ---

 ## Birth and Death of a Rose